yeajustmars/boilermaker/README.md

 ## Runtime Configuration

 All declared variables are available to pass as BASH-style options when creating a project from a Template.
-For example, if you have a variable `project_name` declared in your Template's `boilermaker.toml`, you can override its value at runtime like so:
+For example, if you have the variables `some_var` and `another_var` declared in your Template's `boilermaker.toml`, you can override its value at runtime like so:

 ```bash
 boilermaker new TEMPLATE --var some_var="Some Value" --var another_var=123